google/WebFundamentals/src/content/en/updates/2019/02/model-viewer.md

 ## Looking Forward

-We want `&lt;model-viewer&gt;` to be useful to you, and we want your input on its future.
+We want `<model-viewer>` to be useful to you, and we want your input on its future.
 That's not to say we don't have ideas, which we have on [our project roadmap](https://www.google.com/url?q=https://github.com/GoogleWebComponents/model-viewer/projects/1&sa=D&ust=1545076622047000&usg=AFQjCNF4ZWzKnfW0nnpstv6KW6gSKZfQ_g).
 So give it a try and let us know what you think by